barthap/ProductManagerDemo/README.md

 This repository is a demo app based on my **[article on Expo + React Native Firebase integration](https://bartlomiej-klocek.medium.com/how-to-integrate-react-native-firebase-into-expo-d34712eaf64d)** - it uses Expo Development Client and Config Plugins to integrate native Firebase into Expo app.
 Read the article for more details.

+> This repo was recently updated from Expo SDK 36 to 44, after two years.
+There's still lots of old code, which may not follow current best practices.

 Yet another React Native CRUD app, written in TypeScript for demo purposes.
 Features: